atkins126/Tracetool/README.md

 * Web socket connection.
 Work only on dotnet
 * http connection.
 Work only javascript / Typescript

 On dotnet, you can use Asynchronous or worker Thread.
-Blazor support only Synchronous communi Demo is provided for each client api

-Note for Web socket connection: The viewer use a plugin to receive traces and display on the viewer. \
+Blazor client support only Synchronous communication (Web socket connection) Note for Web socket connection: The viewer use a plugin to receive traces and display on the viewer. \
 The plugin is configured, but not activated by default. \
+Update the path to the WebsockPlugin.dll (require dotnet 4.8)\
+The parameters tell the plugins to receive from web socket 0.0.0.0 on port 8091 and resend the trace to itself on port 8090 WebSocketHost = 0.0.0.0, WebSocketPort = 8091, ViewerSocketHost = 127.0.0.1, ViewerSocketPort = 8090

+\
 On the view menu, select options... item, click on "WebsockPlugin.dll" item, click "Load at startup", click "Load and start" button then "Ok" button.